Creating LFE Servers with OTP, Part I

 About gen_server

-The gen_server behaviour defines a contract between the programmer and the world of OTP, expecting you to do the following:
+behaviour defines a contract between the programmer and the

-• Define a module which implements gen_server functions
+- Define a module which implements

-• Define a callback module which implements the required message-passing (and callback-related) functions
+functions - Define a callback module which implements the required message-passing (and callback-related) functions

 In return for following these rules, you get an infinitely flexible server with some amazing capabilities: fault-tolerance, the capacity to handle an incredible number of simultaneous connections, 1 and the ability to scale across many cores or many servers.